jensen/sqlintro-notes/README.md

 ## The Structured Query Language (SQL)

 Our goal is to build web applications.
-We can get away we an adequate understanding of SQL.
+We can get away with an adequate understanding of SQL.
 If you are going to focus on user interface development then allocate your time to learning CSS.
 If you want to work on web servers then learn SQL.
 Learn how to use it to make your job easier and your application faster.

 It is common to refer to most web applications as CRUD applications.
 The purpose is to facilitate the Creation, Reading, Updating and Deletion of resources.
 The four major types of queries follow this pattern as well.